-Pleased to take the lead again, he strode forward along the path he’d been leading them, and Saché let Losté follow immediately after in front of her; as long as he submitted to her command she didn’t have to breath down his neck all the time, she supposed.
+Pleased to take the lead again, he strode forward along the path he’d been leading them.
+Saché let Losté follow immediately after, in front of her.
+As long as he submitted to her command, she didn’t have to breath down his neck all the time.

 Losté answered, “Probably until we reach the Thrushing Grove.
 That’s about an hour’s walk from here, I think, maybe more?
 Maybe less?
 Rorerrie, what do you think?”

 “Definitely more,” said Rorerrie.